-Type of commodity
+Type of road Distance Weight

-Type of road Distance Weight NOTE.-The intention is to get information about types for which transportation by trucks and carts is preferred.
+NOTE.-The intention is to get information about types for which transportation by trucks and carts is preferred.
 Thus, against road, if Carts are preferred on Katcha road & Trucks on pucca, write 'Pucca' under trucks & 'Katcha' under 'Carts'.